Sandruski/rts-group-movement/README.md

 <b>BUG 1 PENDING TO SOLVE.</b> The BFS search algorithm will be repalced for a Dijkstra algorithm, which also considers
 the cost of the nodes, preferring the low cost nodes.
 This way, Dijkstra will prefer to expand on the side of the wall the user has clicked and avoid jumping on the opposite side.
+<b>BUG 2.</b> If many groups are moving at the same time and the user spam-clicks new goals for the units, the application either
+slows down or stops for a fraction of second, due to the high computational demand.